 Looking into the colon gives a better, more reliable picture of what is truly going on with your disease.
 For this reason, your specialist might suggest a colonoscopy so they can have a closer look inside your colon to determine the best course of action.
-However, in most instances, a physician might still base a decision to prescribe medication on the severity and the nature www.badgut.org © GI Society 5 of your symptoms.
+However, in most instances, a physician might still base a decision to prescribe medication on the severity and the nature of your symptoms.
 This is particularly the case when the symptoms are still mild.